California Personal Injury Dog Bite Settlement Calculator Guide

-If your injury causes disability and permanently reduces your capacity to do work (in the same position or earning level), then your defendant will also compensate for future losses.
+If your injury causes disability and permanently reduces your capacity to do work (in the same position or earning level), your defendant will compensate for future losses.
 Your dog bite lawyer in Los Angeles can consult experts like economists and accountants to calculate these potential losses.

 4. Property Damage

 If any of your belongings were destroyed during the incident, it counts as property damage.
 This could include your phone, gadgets, bike, etc.

 Again, these will need proof in the form of receipts.
 If you don't have them, your dog bite injury lawyer can check for the original retail prices for all property lost.